South Dakota vacation rental tax guide

 Registering with tax authorities

-Before you can begin collecting taxes on your short-term rental in South Dakota, you’re legally required to register with the South Dakota Department of Revenue.
-You can register online.
+Businesses with a physical presence in South Dakota are required to register with the South Dakota Department of Revenue.
+You can register online for a sales tax license.

 Once you’ve registered with tax authorities, you’re ready to start collecting lodging taxes, which you’ll add to your guest’s bill when they pay for their stay.

-Which taxes apply to South Dakota short-term rentals?
+Which lodging taxes apply to South Dakota short-term rentals?

-In South Dakota, a number of different lodging taxes may apply to your short-term rental, depending on your location.
+In South Dakota, a number of different lodging taxes may apply to your STR, depending on your location.
 These can include:

 Tax rates